bantoin1/Facerecognition/README.md

 # This is a React App that reads a pictures and detects the face.
+This program needs access to its backend.
+The link can be found here https://github.com/bantoin1/smart-brain-api

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).